ivy123jyw/term-frequency/README.md

 # term-frequency
-Steps to run from the command line\n
+Steps to run from the command line

 1.javac count.java

 2.java count pride-and-prejudice.txt

 The results show as: